superfaceai/one-sdk-js/README.md

 ## Public API

-If you decide to use some function from this package in your own code you definetly can but be aware that not every part of package is version controlled.
+Only functions and APIs of entities below are a part of the public API, and can be safely relied upon not to break between semver-compatible releases.

-Only function and API of entities below is under version control:
+Using other parts of this package is at your own risk.

 * SuperfaceClient API
 * Profile API
 * UseCase API
-* SuperJsonDocument object
+* SuperJsonDocument Object
 * Result API

 ## Contributing